(You might also be interested in The Best MATH Sites That Students Can Use Independently And Let Teachers Check On Progress)

 One thing Newsela does not have going for it is that though it’s free for a “trial,” it clearly indicates that it will cost at some point but the only way you can find out the price is if you send them an email.
 That makes me a bit suspicious, especially since most of the other sites on my previously mentioned “The Best” list are free.

 What’s really nice about the site is that you can create virtual classrooms and monitor student progress.
 You can assign students activities you or other users create.
-I personally prefer to also have students make their own interactives on sites like this and then have classmates try them out.
+I personally prefer to also have students make their own interactives on sites like and then have classmates try them out.

 Nanoogo is a new sort of blogging platform that lets teachers create virtual classes and approve student work before its published.
 It seems relatively easy to use, though it would be nice if you could use images grabbed off the web and not just uploaded from your computer.
 Being free is a nice feature